Generalized model of incipient plasticity with parametric variations: Rigid-Parameter Model

-where \(\eta = \nu_{0}e^{- G_{0}/kT}\) and \(\dot{\sigma} = d\sigma/dt\).
-The basic essence of the statistical model can be captured in a simple scheme of Monte Carlo calculations.
-We assume that the load \(\sigma\) increases iteratively in a small step of 0.01 per iteration, starting with \(\sigma = 0\).
-Each iteration corresponds to a time span of unity.
-In each iteration, the barrier \(\Delta G\) is evaluated and a uniformly distributed random number is generated.
-If this number is found to be less than \(e^{- \Delta G/kT}\), the iterations are terminated.
-In the context of Eq.
-(3), this scheme simulates a transition event with \(\nu_{0}\) = 1 and \(\dot{\sigma} = 0.01\) in arbitrary units.
-We perform calculations with the parameters, \(G_{0}\ = \ 1\), and\emph{kT} = 0.05.
-For each selected value of the activation volume, the Monte Carlo calculations are executed 500 times with different initializations of the random number generator.
+The basic essence of the statistical model can be captured through a simple scheme of Monte Carlo calculations.
+We assume that the load, \(\sigma\), increases iteratively in small steps of 0.01 per iteration, starting with \(\sigma = 0\).
+In each iteration, corresponding to a time duration of unity, the barrier, \(\Delta G\), is evaluated, and a uniformly distributed random number is generated.
+If this number is found to be less than \(e^{- \Delta G/kT}\), the activated event is considered to have taken place, and the iterations are terminated.
+In the context of Eq.~(3), this scheme simulates a transition event with \(\nu_{0}\) = 1 and \(\dot{\sigma} = 0.01\) in arbitrary units.
+We perform calculations with the parameters, \(G_{0} = 1\), and \emph{kT} = 0.05.
+For each selected value of the activation volume, the Monte Carlo calculations are executed 500 times with different initializations of the random number generator.\\

-Fig. 2 displays the variation of the reciprocal of the complementary cumulative distribution scaled to a double logarithmic form.
-For three different activation volumes, \(v^{\ast}\) = 0.8, 1.0, and 1.2, the plots exhibit linear behavior as predicted by Eq.
-(3).
-The excellent agreement between the distributions given by the Monte Carlo calculations and those obtained from Eq.
-(3) verifies the mathematical correctness of the statistical model and the validity of the Monte Carlo scheme.
+Figure~1 displays the variation of reciprocal of the survival probability $(1-F)$ scaled to a double logarithmic form.
+For three different activation volumes, \(v^{\ast}\) = 0.8, 1.0, and 1.2, the plots exhibit linear behavior as predicted by Eq.~(3).
+The excellent agreement between the distributions given by the Monte Carlo calculations and those obtained independently from Eq.~(3) verifies the mathematical correctness of the SL model and validates the Monte Carlo scheme.